DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-11-26-npq-becoming-standalone.md

 ![A flow chart showing registration data being fed into ECF by NPQ before being made available to training providers](/register-for-an-npq/2024-11-26-npq-becoming-standalone/npq-registration-data-flow.png)

-However, as time progressed built some fundamental differences emerged:
+However, as time progressed some fundamental differences emerged:

-1. NPQ registrations are made by teachers themselves but ECF registrations are done on behalf of the teacher by an administrator at the school
+1. NPQ registrations are made by teachers themselves but ECF registrations are done on behalf of the teacher by an administrator at the school.
-2. NPQ is elective but ECF is statutory
+2. NPQ is elective but ECF is statutory.
-3. NPQ registration is a one-off transaction but ECF induction usually takes 2 years --- during that time information about the early career teacher's school and training needs to be kept up to date
+3. NPQ registration is a one-off transaction but ECF induction usually takes 2 years --- during that time information about the early career teacher's school and training needs to be kept up to date.
-4. A teacher can obtain many NPQs but will only ever be an early career teacher once
+4. A teacher can obtain many NPQs but will only ever be an early career teacher once.

 The NPQ and ECF registration functions are managed by different teams, and the API and finance engines are managed by a third team.
 We ended up with: